citp/privacy-policy-historical/t/tr/tra/travelmob.com.md

-> *The following text is extracted and transformed from the travelmob.com privacy policy that was archived on 2012-06-01.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120601103111id_/http%3A//travelmob.com/pages/policies) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the travelmob.com privacy policy that was archived on 2012-12-01.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121201142152id_/http%3A//travelmob.com/pages/policies) for the most accurate reproduction.*

-# travelmob
+# Vacation rentals, short term rentals, villas and apartments - travelmob

 1